vmatev/electricitymaps-contrib/CAPACITY_UPDATE.md

 - The zone has a capacity parser
 - The update must be done manually.

+### When should capacity data be updated? <a name="when_to_update"></a>
+Depending on the source, capacity data can be updated at a more or less regular frequency.

+In the case of EMBER, IRENA and ENTSO-e, capacity data is updated once a year with data for the previous year.
+This update usually happens in the third quarter of the year (June to September of Y+1).
+The capacity for these zones should therefore be updated **once per year**.

+The EIA updates their capacity dataset on a monthly basis so updates can happen **every semester or every quarter**.

+We would like to update the capacity data for **all zones** once per year, around the 3rd quarter.
+This can be done more for capacity that are updated every month or quarter but it is not absolutely required.

 ### Format of the capacity configuration  <a name="format"></a>
 The capacity configuration should include the date from which the value is valid.